 Let us have a look into details below!

-Despite everything that was a good year from boardgames perspective – 61 different titles played (exactly the same number as in 2019!)
-297 times – a rise from 255 sessions in 2019 (so by ~16%).
-Some of them were longer, some of them pretty short, but still, having all things concerned, I am glad that on average 2 out of 3 days were with some title!
-Well, that is of course the trick of statistics – there were days when I played one small game 6 times, and days with one large wargame, taking many hours 🙂
+Despite everything that was a good year for my group from the boardgames perspective – 96 different titles (significantly larger number than in 2021) played 298 times – a slight increase from 277 sessions in 2021.
+Some of them were longer, some of them much shorter, but still, having all things concerned, it was good to see that on average 2 out of 3 days were with some game!
+True, this is of course trick of the statistics – there were days with many games, there were with one larger title or with none at all.

 Opponents & players count